|Coordinates:||19.5303 N 70.6326 W (mistake up to 1 km)|

 History of mining

 Dominican amber was known to local Taíno people.
-Christopher Columbus received a gift - pair of shoes with beautiful beads of amber - in his first visit to America, in 16th December 1492.
+Christopher Columbus received a gift - pair of shoes with beautiful beads of amber - in his first visit to America, on December 16, 1492.

-Nevertheless this gem was of little interest to Europeans - until the middle of 20th century.
+Nevertheless this gem was of little interest to Europeans - until the middle of the 20th century.

-Dominican amber obtained international fame in 1990ies, when "Jurassic park" movies were made.
+Dominican amber obtained international fame in the 1990s, when "Jurassic park" movies were made.
 Over the last decades numerous mines - "rat holes" have emerged.
 Amber mining in Dominican Republic for most part is dangerous and exhausting occupation - mines are flooded in rainy season and sometimes collapse.

 Top quality amber